More drought across sub-Saharan Africa – DW – 03/04/2024

 And then there's global warming: In 2023, World Weather Attribution, an organization that studies how climate change influences the intensity and likelihood of extreme weather events at Imperial College London, announced that according to its latest study, the drought in the Horn of Africa would not have happened in a world without climate change.

-But is Africa really that vulnerable to change and so dependant on rain that government subsidies are the only lifeline left for many farmers?
+But is Africa really that vulnerable to change and so dependent on rain that government subsidies are the only lifeline left for many farmers?

-In the case of Malawi in particular, there also are thirteen perennial rivers and three lakes, including Lake Malawi, the fourth largest freshwater body in the world by volume.
-The redirection of these resources hardly features on any plan to combat hunger as a result of drought.
+In the case of Malawi, there are also 13 perennial rivers and three lakes, including Lake Malawi, the fourth-largest freshwater body in the world by volume.
+The redirection of these resources hardly features in any plan to combat hunger as a result of drought.

 Edited by: Sertan Sanderson